preslavmihaylov/booknotes/java/java-concurrency-in-practice/chapter-05/README.md

   - [Barrier](#barrier)
 - [Building an efficient, scalable result cache](#building-an-efficient-scalable-result-cache)

-This chapter covers the most useful concurrenct libraries & collections available for you to use in order to leverage thread-safety delegation.
+This chapter covers the most useful concurrent libraries & collections available for you to use in order to leverage thread-safety delegation.

 # Synchronized Collections